Joey Meneses Player Props: Nationals vs. Padres

-The Washington Nationals, including Joey Meneses (.237 slugging percentage in past 10 games, including zero home run), take on the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Washington Nationals, including Joey Meneses (.237 slugging percentage in past 10 games, including zero homers), battle starter Seth Lugo and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Padres.
+He had a one-hit showing in his most recent game (1-for-4) against the Padres.

 Joey Meneses Game Info & Props vs. the Padres